sparkfun/SparkFun_Qwiic_Pressure_Sensor_BMP384/README.md

 [*SparkFun Pressure Sensor - BMP384 (Qwiic)*](https://www.sparkfun.com/products/19662)

-The SparkFun Pressure Sensor - BMP384 (Qwiic) features the BMP384 pressure sensor from Bosch. he BMP384 excels at high-resolution measurements (up to 21-bit) and uses a gel-filled cavity to provide extra resistance to liquids (water and other chemicals) making it a great option for monitoring pressure in a wide variety of environments though the sensor is <i>not</i> water-proof.
+The SparkFun Pressure Sensor - BMP384 (Qwiic) and Micro Pressure Sensor - BMP384 (Qwiic) feature the BMP384 pressure sensor from Bosch. he BMP384 excels at high-resolution measurements (up to 21-bit) and uses a gel-filled cavity to provide extra resistance to liquids (water and other chemicals) making it a great option for monitoring pressure in a wide variety of environments though the sensor is <i>not</i> water-proof.

 Repository Contents
 -------------------